ken85illo/Stopwatch/README.md

 ## Stopwatch Program in Java
-This is a stopwatch program made on java swing!
+This is a stopwatch program made using java swing!

-The workspace contains three folders by default, where:
+The workspace is created in VSCode and contains three folders by default, where:

 - `src`: the folder to maintain sources
 - `lib`: the folder to maintain dependencies